RemusRD/Blog/posts/spring-boot/converters.md

 # Spring boot: A guide about ConversionService and type converters

 ## Introduction

 To develop a service where the business logic is decoupled from the adapters that connect our domain with the outside world, we need some kind of conversion between messages and domain objects making it easier to replace the implementation.

-In this blog post I am going to show you the different ways Spring boot provides us to do it in a clean and elegant way and how it affects to every stage of the development.
+In this blog post, I am going to show you the different ways Spring boot provides us to do it cleanly and elegantly and how it affects every stage of the development.

 ## The Converter<S, T> interface